From payroll management and contracts to employee experience and agile methods. HR is changing at a blistering pace.

 Moreover, what does a Jedi have to do with anything?

 A paradigm shift is in progress in HR.
 A fundamental change in what we spend our time doing and how we do it.
-In the past 15-20 years, the role of HR has changed – from being a back office role heavy on administration to taking on a strategic function within management teams.
+Over the past 15-20 years, the role of HR has changed – from being a back office role heavy on administration to taking on a strategic function within management teams.
 This is a role that makes itself seen and heard and makes a difference right the way down to the wire.

 Things are different nowadays.

 Things are changing at an incredible pace, and the HR industry is bubbling like never before.
 HR is no longer an isolated issue taking place in parallel with other activities.
 It's on its way to becoming integrated in the very heart of the business.
-And with this, the chances of making a difference increase significantly.
-We're now seeing lots of initiatives relating to employee experience and how new HR stars are stepping out into the spotlight.
+And with this, the chances of making a difference increases significantly.
+We're now seeing lots of initiatives related to employee experience and how new HR stars are stepping out into the spotlight.
 Hurrah for that, we say!
 For management teams, HR has become one of their top priority areas.
 Emphasis on the customer experience has shifted, and nowadays there's more frequent focus on the employee experience.

 Voyages of change rarely follow a straight course.
 Changes can be incredibly challenging and sometimes pull the organisation apart.
 On the one half of the pitch, you have the people who think things are going too slowly trying to speed things up.
 People who always rely on their own internal compass and don't allow themselves to be impeded by "this is the way we've always done it" approach.
 And on the other side, you have the people who don't approach the change with the same degree of rashness.
 Instead, they find their roles and functions in the more traditional parts of the profession.
 When it comes to HR, there's no opposition in this regard.
 Quite the opposite in fact: there's a mutual dependence.
 Although the role of HR is broader and more complex than ever, it still involves payroll management, negotiations and agreements.
-And by no means all organisations have made as much progress as they would like.
+And by no means have all organisations made as much progress as they would like.

 HR's voyage of change is mainly driven by three factors which together provide impetus and shape the criteria: